Living in WaterColor FL: The Real Cost, Rules & Districts (2026)

 For buyers who can budget $10,000+ annually in non-mortgage lifestyle fees and accept managed community trade-offs, WaterColor delivers on its luxury positioning with resort-grade amenities.
 The costs extend beyond mortgage—between HOA fees, guest charges, daily beach setups, and mandatory cart rentals, plan for $8,000–$12,000 annually in lifestyle expenses before discretionary spending.

 The honest assessment: WaterColor works best as a vacation property where rental income offsets fees and restrictions, or as a second home for owners who embrace the resort model.
-As a primary residence, the crowd density, rental churn, and rule enforcement create lifestyle compromises that contradict the premium pricing.
+As a full-time 30A residence, the crowd density, rental churn, and rule enforcement create lifestyle compromises that contradict the premium pricing.
 For those expecting the spontaneous simplicity suggested by marketing materials, the operational reality will disappoint.